RobustoFramework/Robusto/components/robusto/conductor/README.md

 _-> "Wake-up margin in seconds"_

 Wait a little extra to wake up to get into the queue when having many clients.

-As there are no routers or other collision avoidance features in these kind of networks.
-If there are lots of clients sending at the same time, the network may be congested by a lot of clients retrying to send, and receipts may be lost or data sent twice.
+As there are no routers or other collision avoidance features in these kind of networks and lots of clients sending at the same time, the network may be congested by a lot of clients retrying to send, and receipts may be lost or data sent twice.

 Effectively, this means that about one client per second can report to the conductor.
-While this might not seem very fast, it will (almost) guarantee that we don't get cascading errors.
+While this might not seem very fast, it will (almost) guarantee that we don't get cascading errors.<br />
+(and if you wan't subsecond data resolution, you are using the wrong tech anyways..)

 # Appendices